Grammatical tense: English

 English has only two morphological tenses: the present (or non-past), as in he goes, and the past (or preterite), as in he went.
-The non-past usually references the present, but sometimes references the future (as in the bus leaves tomorrow).
-In special uses such as the historical present it can talk about the past as well.
+The non-past usually references the present, but sometimes the future (as in the bus leaves tomorrow).
+In special uses such as the historical present it can refer to the past as well.
 These morphological tenses are marked either with a suffix (walk(s) ~ walked) or with ablaut (sing(s) ~ sang).

 In some contexts, particularly in English language teaching, various tense–aspect combinations are referred to loosely as tenses.
 Similarly, the term "future tense" is sometimes loosely applied to cases where modals such as will are used to talk about future points in time.

-Other Indo-European languages

-Proto-Indo-European verbs had present, perfect (stative), imperfect and aorist forms – these can be considered as representing two tenses (present and past) with different aspects.
-Most languages in the Indo-European family have developed systems either with two morphological tenses (present or "non-past", and past) or with three (present, past and future).
-The tenses often form part of entangled tense–aspect–mood conjugation systems.
-Additional tenses, tense–aspect combinations, etc. can be provided by compound constructions containing auxiliary verbs.